Let’s define these 5 elements:

 5. The Grip:

-Finally, how to place your hands on the club.
+Finally, learning how to place your hands on the club.
 Where are the pressure points?
 Does the grip affect the direction of your shots?
 The grip is the only link from your body to the club.
 Let’s learn how to place your hands correctly on the club.
 How tight should we hold the club and why is it important to keep constant pressure during the entire swing?
 There are some variations to holding the club.
 The golfer can choose the one he/she prefers but from these preferences, similar aspects of holding the club remain the same.

 Before you hit your next golf shot, remember to look at your setup: Check the following: